 - Special Needs Moms for Moms.
 This social network for families of special needs children offers forums, groups, and helpful information through their blog.
 There is a group specifically for parents of children with cerebral palsy.
 If you have a specific question or concern, you can post to their forum.

 - Love That Max.
 This is a blog written by a mother of a child with cerebral palsy.
 If you are in a similar situation, read the blog to hear about another person’s experience.
 You can leave comments on the blog or get in touch with the author for more information.

 You can also search for Facebook groups specifically designed for families impacted by cerebral palsy.

 Getting legal help from Maryland and Washington D.C. cerebral palsy lawyers

 The financial and emotional burden of cerebral palsy is devastating for families.
 Struggling to pay the bills, you may wonder how to get your child the help he or she needs.
 If your child’s cerebral palsy was caused by a preventable medical mistake, you may be entitled to compensation.
-Please contact the medical malpractice attorneys at Schochor and Staton, P.A. at 410-234-1000.
+Please contact the medical malpractice attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. at 410-234-1000.
 You can meet us in either our Baltimore or Washington D.C. office.